edwin-gon/url-scheduler/README.md

 A user is provided CLI Application to schedule URL invocations.
 User should be able to CRUD a scheduled entry.

 Assumptions:
+- Invocations are one time and not reoccurring.
 - Only GET method allowed — URL invocations do not allow specified headers or body requests.
 - No Auth implementation
 - No restriction on number of requests or specific actions per user
 - Multiple executions of the scheduled job are okay
 - Fixed Timestamp format/time zone
 - Users can schedule requests however far in the future

+**Note**: Job is used interchangeable with URL invocation scheduled.

 ---
 # [System Design](url_scheduler.png)